skip to main content

 Training in crisis intervention occurs in the initial orientation of interns and throughout the year as each intern works closely with administrators and our crisis team in the delivery of crisis services.

 The first session is called an initial assessment.
-In this brief, 45-minute session, you will conduct an assessment to get a broad idea of what’s bringing the client in.
+In this 45-minute session, you will conduct an assessment to get a broad idea of what's bringing the client in.
 The goal is for you to collaborate together on what kinds of services, either at University Health Services or elsewhere, will be the most helpful for the client.

-In an initial session an intern is responsible for clarifying the presenting problem(s), assessing the need for immediate intervention, creating an initial treatment plan, and evaluating the appropriateness of University Health Services to meet the client's needs.
+In an initial session, an intern is responsible for clarifying the presenting problem(s), assessing the need for immediate intervention, creating an initial treatment plan and evaluating the appropriateness of University Health Services to meet the client's needs.
 It is incumbent on the intern to make an appropriate disposition.

-Interns provide consultation with faculty, staff, and family members of students.
+Interns provide consultation with faculty, staff and family members of students.